gdm413229/swwmgz_m/README.md

 ### I Married A Cherry Boy Emperor But It Turns Out He's Really Cute In Lingerie!? (¥1600) [Hexen]

-A oneshot manga by Saya Miyamoto "based on true events" about a young girl who marries a seemingly pure and innocent emperor with a secret crossdressing hobby.
+A short manga by Saya Miyamoto "based on true events" about a young girl who marries a seemingly pure and innocent emperor with a secret crossdressing hobby.

 ### Kirin Plush (¥20000) [Hexen]

 The most adorable and huggable plush doll of the cutest and sweetest emperor.
 This was not only also handcrafted by Nukritas 2xx, but also imbued with Kirin's magic, his blessing making anyone feel warm and fuzzy when holding it close to their heart.
+Like the Saya plush, also emits a cute giggle when squeezed.

 ## The HUD